aspose-barcode/Aspose.BarCode-Products/barcode/en/php-java/_index.md

 {{< /blocks/products/pf/carousel-item >}}

-{{< blocks/products/pf/carousel-item h3="Platform Independence" description="Aspose.Barcode for PHP via Java requires PHP 5.3 (or above) and JavaBridge.
+{{< blocks/products/pf/carousel-item h3="Platform Independence" description="Aspose.Barcode for PHP via Java requires installing PHP 5.3 (or above) and JavaBridge.
 It can run on any platform where these requirements can be met." >}}
 <div class='diagram1 d1-php-java'>
     <div class="d1-row">
         <div class="d1-col d1-left">